browserengineering/book/book/animations.md

                 self.set_needs_draw()
 ```

-Now, let's think about the draw step.
+Now let's think about the draw step.
 Normally, we create the draw
 display list from the composited layers.
 But that won't quite work
 now, because the composited layers come from the _old_ display list.
 If we just try rerunning `paint_draw_list`, we'll get the old draw